- April 23, 2018

 The SUV was in autonomous mode when the crash occurred, but there was a driver behind the wheel as a safeguard.

 Uber has stated that it ceased testing for self-driving vehicles throughout the U.S. and Canada while it is investigating the crash.
-The company has been doing autonomous vehicle tests in Tempe, Pittsburgh, Toronto and other cities.
+The company has been doing autonomous vehicle tests in Tempe, Pittsburgh, Toronto, and other cities.
+If you’ve been involved in such incidents, consulting with a vehicle accident lawyer might be advisable.

 Arizona is a popular state for self-driving car tests.
 The state has good weather, little snow and rain.
 Also, the state government has been friendly toward companies doing self-driving car tests, and this has attracted more such business to Arizona.
 Google is planning to start a self-driving car service in Phoenix this year, and GM and Intel also are conducting tests in the state.